MATS64664-2021-Group-2/Software-coursework-report/README.md

     Select the folder --> Right-click on the folder --> 7-Zip --> Add to archive...

-3. From Overleaf, upload this zipped folder and compile it to see the report
+3. From Overleaf, upload this zipped folder

+5. Compile to see the report